rparrett/pixie_wrangler/README.md

 ## TODO

+- [ ] Pressing escape should cancel line drawing
+- [ ] Drawing to a Terminus should cancel drawing
+- [ ] Maybe the cursor should turn white when not drawing?
 - [ ] Traffic congestion between differently flavored pixies
 - [ ] Acute and right angles should slow down pixies